 Image via Shutterstock

-One of my favourite questions is to ask is: what advice you would give to your younger self?
+One of my favourite questions is to ask is: what advice would you give to your younger self?

 Be brave, ask questions, and trust your instincts are often top of the list.
 Get support, practice self-care and remember to breathe are also common answers.